766F6964/dotdotdot/README.md

 - Very easy usage by accessing the canvas with coordinates

 ## Examples
-An example of what can be done with this library:
+An example that shows what can be done with this library:

 ![](https://i.imgur.com/bS5iAUP.gif)